koolquark/nkmedia/doc/kms.md

 ## listen

 Allows you to _listen_ to a previously started publisher, working as an _SFU_ (selective forwarding unit).
-You must tell the `publisher_id`, and the room will be found automatically.
+You must tell the `publisher_id`, and the conference will be found automatically.

 **Sample**